google/incremental-dom/README.md

 ## Overview

-Incremental DOM is a library for declaring DOM trees that are updated in-place when data changes.
-This differs from virtual DOM based libraries in that an intermediate tree is not created.
-It is primarily intended as a compilation target of a templating language, such as [Closure Templates](https://developers.google.com/closure/templates/)
+Incremental DOM is a library for building up DOM trees and update them in-place when data changes.
+It differs from the established virtual DOM approach in that no intermediate tree is created (the existing tree is mutated in-place).
+This significantly reduces memory allocation for incremental updates to the DOM tree and thus increases performance significantly in some cases.

+Incremental DOM is primarily intended as a compilation target for templating languages or it could be used to implement a higher level API for human consumption.
+The API was carefully designed to minimize heap allocations and where unavoidable ensure that as many objects a possible can be de-allocated by incremental GC.
+One unique feature of its API that separates opening and closing of tags so that it is suitable as a compilation target for templating languages that allow (temporarily) unbalanced HTML in templates (e.g. tags that are opened and closed in separate templates) and arbitrary logic for creating HTML attributes.
+*Think of it as ASM.dom.*

 ## Usage